guidoschmidt/hicetnunc.wiki.backup/Edit-your-profile.md

 To edit your profile use the **Settings** option in the menu or go to: https://www.hicetnunc.xyz/config

-**IMPORTANT** _When configuring your username, please don't use any special characters or spaces for the username_
+**IMPORTANT** _When configuring your username, please don't use any special characters or spaces for the username.
+Its also case-sensitive, so we recommend ALL LOWERCASE_

 ![](https://i.ibb.co/bLZq7kk/1.png)